YWAM Lesvos Data Protection Policy

 Wait, you mentioned earlier some third parties that personal information could be passed to…

-Glad you brought that up, so we send out emails to people that what to stay in touch with what we’re doing here, and to do so if it’s a general newsletter, we use MailChimp.
+Glad you brought that up, so we send out emails to people that what to stay in touch with what we’re doing here, and to do so if it’s a general newsletter from the base (our individual staff need to tell you who they use themselves), we use MailChimp.
 This is a 3rd party provider, which does gather statistics on how many people open the emails we send using industry standard technologies to help us monitor and improve our mailings.
 MailChimp is a US based company, but has certified its compliance with the EU-US shield Framework.
 If you want to know more, check out their privacy notice at: https://mailchimp.com/legal/privacy/

 We also send information to the University of the Nations, which has its own data protection policies.
 We would send them your name if it is relevant for you getting a qualification, (i.e. graduating DTS) and your email so they can create a log in for you (specifically DTS and staff… it’s useful for staffing in the future or for secondary schools), nothing more!
 If there is anything else, we will ask you directly for your permission beforehand.